davtoh/RRtools/README.rst

     - Documentation: http://rrtools.readthedocs.io/
     - Project Homepage: https://github.com/davtoh/RRtools

-BSD license, (C) 2015-2017 David Toro <davsamirtor@gmail.com>
+BSD license, David Toro <davsamirtor@gmail.com>

 Documentation
 =============

 For API documentation, usage and examples see files in the "documentation" directory.
-The ".rst" files can be read in any text editor or being converted to HTML or PDF using Sphinx_.
-A HTML version is online at http://rrtools.readthedocs.io/en/latest/
+The ".rst" files can be read in any text editor or be converted to HTML or PDF using Sphinx_.
+A HTML version is available online at http://rrtools.readthedocs.io/en/latest/

-Read RRtoolbox (Retinal Restauration Toolbox) manual_ or the dissertation_ which made this project possible with all the concepts.
+Read RRtoolbox (Retinal Restauration Toolbox) manual_ or the dissertation_ which made this project possible with all the concepts and explanations.

 Examples are found in the directory examples_ and unit tests in tests_.